asvela/tektronix-func-gen/README.md

 ```

-### Impedance
+#### Impedance

 Unfortunately the impedance (50Ω or high Z) cannot be controlled or read remotely.
 Which setting is in use affects the limits of the output voltage.
-Use the optional impedance keyword in the initialisation of the func_gen object to make the object aware what limits applies: `FuncGen('VISA ADDRESS OF YOUR INSTRUMENT', impedance=("highZ", "50ohm"))`.
+Use the optional
+impedance keyword in the initialisation of the `FuncGen` object to make the object
+aware what limits applies: `FuncGen('VISA ADDRESS OF YOUR INSTRUMENT', impedance=("highZ", "50ohm"))`.